-So, basically, there is a ubiquity of information, and part of the struggle is the abbreviations that are supposed to help us focus on the right things, can be a bit distracting at times.
+What we know from these experiences is that there is a ubiquity of information at all times.
+Part of the struggle is in the abbreviations that are supposed to help us focus on the right things and how distracting they can be.
 This isn't just true in a general business sense, as there are lots of terms in marketing that sound the same but are unique as well.

 What is the sales funnel?

-As methodologies of Outbound and Inbound efforts streamline, the burden of results has changed in recent years.
+As methodologies of outbound and inbound efforts streamline, the burden of results has changed in recent years.
 For a long time, marketing was seen as the JV squad for the sales team.
-It was a learning ground, where people who couldn't close but had personal interaction skills, could still provide value to a sales organization.
-Quite a role reversal has taken place with digital marketing, as now roughly 70% of the actionable engagement inside of a sell from the marketing team and not the sales team.
+It was a learning ground where people who couldn't close but had personal interaction skills could still provide value to a sales organization.
+Quite a role reversal has taken place with digital marketing, as now roughly 70% of the actionable engagement inside of a sell comes from the marketing team and not the sales team.

 In today's economy, people like to be prepared before having a conversation with a salesperson.
-Research is done on the internet; prices checked, options known, and value assessed, long before having to talk to a salesperson.
-Before, the salesman was the dispenser of all of that information, and the pipeline to what was available.
+Research is done on the internet; prices are checked, options are known, and values are assessed, long before talking to a salesperson.
+Previously, the salesman was the dispenser of all of that information and the pipeline to what was available.
 Now they are the concierge to the deal.

-Now that we've talked some shop on the funnel, and what some differences in sales and marketing, let's take a look at these focus terms individually.
+Now that we've talked shop on the funnel and the differences between sales and marketing, let's look at these focus terms individually.

 What is Demand Generation?

 Demand generation is any endeavor you take to create awareness around your company.
 If it helps, think of this as demanding attention.
 Its objective is to make people stop and notice your company, whether it's introducing them to what you do for the first time, or just keeping your business top of mind.
 Demand generation exists to hone in on your target audience, build trust, and ignite interest.